Science Olympiad: Events and event history

 In Divisions B and C, teams may compete in up to twenty-three main events, which usually occur over a single day (some tournaments, such as the Texas State tournament, run competitive events over multiple days); done by a team of no more than 15 members.
 Events fall into five main categories: Life, Personal, and Social Science, Earth & Space Science, Physical Science & Chemistry, Technology & Engineering, Inquiry & Nature of Science.
 They are either knowledge-based (for example, written tests on earth science, physics, astronomy, or biology), hands-on (for example, chemistry lab practicals or events involving both device testing and an exam), or engineering-based (participants construct a device before the competition to do specified tasks on the day of the competition).

-Knowledge-based events generally have two participants taking a test and/or mathematically analyzing data.
-Examples of such events are Anatomy and Physiology, Meteorology, and Remote Sensing.
+Knowledge-based events generally have two to three participants taking a test and/or mathematically analyzing data.
+Examples of such events are Anatomy and Physiology, Meteorology, Codebusters, and Green Generation.

 Hands-on events generally consist of two participants performing experiments or interacting with physical objects to achieve a certain goal.
-Some examples are Forensics, Experimental Design, and Hovercraft.
+Some examples are Experimental Design and Write it Do it.

-Engineering-based events have a team of two to three participants.
+Engineering-based events have a team of two participants.
 They are to construct a device following a specific event's parameters and test the device against others.
-Examples include Battery Buggy, Towers, and Mission Possible.
+Examples include Bridge, Flight, and Roller Coaster.

 The majority of events allow two team members, though a few allow more.
-If one member is unable to attend an event, the other is able to continue, depending on the event, with the competition, though at an obvious disadvantage.
+If one member is unable to attend an event, the other is able to continue, depending on the event.
 If the team has one available, a backup team member may be placed with the member as opposed to their former partner.

-The list and rules for events change and are updated every year to input dynamism and to limit the advantages of more experienced teams.
+The list of events and rules for each change and are updated every year to input dynamism and to limit the advantages of more experienced teams.
+Events of each type often rotate, with each event staying in competition rotation for at least two years.
+For example, the Division C vehicle event cycle is two years each of Electric Vehicle, Mousetrap Vehicle, Gravity Vehicle, and Scrambler respectively.

 States have substantial leeway in how they run their organization; several states, notably North Carolina and Texas, run altered slates of events; in the case of Texas, teams can choose to replace National events with state-exclusive events.